jjjk45/acrobat-pro-pdf-timesheet-calculation-scripts/README.md

 - **Supports multiple time formats with regexes**: 8:30, 8.5, 1:45 PM, arrived at 7:15 a. m., etc.
 - **Supports overnight shifts**: 8 PM to 2 AM shifts will be properly displayed as 6 hours
-- **Quarter-hour rounding**: Automatically rounds total hours to the nearest 0.25.
+- **Quarter-hour rounding**: Automatically rounds total hours to the nearest 0.25
-- **Validation**: Alerts users on invalid entries like '13 PM' or '8:75'.
+- **Validation**: Alerts users on invalid entries like '13 PM' or '8:75'
-- **Break handling**: Supports calculating breaks between shifts.
+- **Break handling**: Supports calculating breaks between shifts

 ---